-- Peer to peer exchange between countries - Training courses / workshops - Short term consultants providing advice / assistance remotely - Short term consultants providing advice / assistance in-country - Short term attachments of Hub staff to (your) country(ies) - Short term staff positions to deliver key NDC related activities - Remote assistance provided by Hub staff (e.g. policy document review) - Communication platform providing regular up-to- date information and advice on NDC related activities and developments including funding opportunities and COP negotiations relating to NDCs - Advice on NDC related activities and developments including funding - Access to NDC Partnership tools, services, and global network
+- Peer to peer exchange between countries - Training courses / workshops - Short term experts or consultants providing advice / assistance remotely - · Short term experts or consultants providing advice / assistance in-country - Short term attachments of Hub staff to (your) country(ies) - Short term staff positions to deliver key NDC related activities - Remote assistance provided by Hub staff (e.g. policy document review) - Communication platforms providing regular up-to- date information and advice on NDC related activities and developments including funding opportunities and COP negotiations relating to NDCs - Access to NDC Partnership tools, services, and global network - · Longer term experts attached to countries, and/or co-financing of staff

 Most stakeholders consulted (countries, private sector, civil society, partners) felt that all of the mechanisms listed above could have a role depending on the specific technical assistance being requested.
+The delivery of services will be monitored after the first year of operations and adjusted as per feedback from countries and during semi-annual stop and reflect exercises.